-Some six centuries before the law was introduced, God called Abraham and promised him a land, a nation and a name of great renown (Gen. 12:1-3).
+Some six centuries before the law was introduced, God called Abraham promising him a land, a nation and a name of great renown (Gen. 12:1-3).
 Called by God on the basis of His grace, Abraham obeyed.

-He had an unflinching faith in the veracity of God’s promise.
-So convinced that the obstacles of Sarah’s barrenness and his own advanced aged could not hinder God from keeping His promises, Abraham believed God and lived to see the promise of a son fulfilled.
-Abraham was not only a testimony of God’s grace, but also an exceptional example of authentic faith.
+Abraham had unflinching faith in the veracity of God’s promises.
+So convinced that the obstacles of Sarah’s barrenness and his own advanced aged could not hinder God from keeping His promises, he believed God and lived to see the promise of a son fulfilled!

 1) Bible opened to Isaiah.
 By, Ken Horn, [CC BY 2.0] via Wikimedia Commons – Enhancement: MKM Portfolios

 2) Abram shares God’s promises with Sarai.
 By James Jacques Joseph Tissot (1836-1902) [Public domain].